 In the previous section (4.3) we recommended (R14) that Sweden further develop it principles-based approach, to include consideration of transformational design principles.
-Transformation was a theme mentioned several times during the ERG reflective
+Transformation was a theme mentioned several times during the ERG reflective discussions, although not properly analysed.
+The need for transformation was also introduced under theme 1 of this section, which concluded by highlighting the need for "new and transformational approaches to design, financing and programming".

-&lt;sup>80 Patton, MQ (2019).
+80 Patton, MQ (2019).